 Struggling to get a foot on the housing ladder?
 Shared ownership may be the answer.

 A household earning £80,000 a year or less may be able to buy a share of a property (typically 25% to 75%) and pay rent to a housing association on the remaining share.
 When it can afford to do so, a household can buy a bigger share of a property.

 At any one time there are usually a number of shared ownership properties available through housing associations.
 Most will be new build properties but some will be existing properties for resale.

-To find out more about what shared ownership properties are available in this District and whether you are eligible to purchase a property, follow the housing association links below.
+To find out more about what shared ownership properties are available in the District and whether you are able to purchase a property, visit the Government's ‘Own Your Home' website, or follow the housing association links below.

 If you have long term disabilities, you may be able to buy a shared ownership home via the Home Ownership for People with Long-Term Disabilities (HOLD) scheme.